QuantEcon/lecture-source-py/source/rst/tax_smoothing_2.rst

 This completes the mapping into a Markov jump LQ problem.

-Model with Restructuring as a Markov Jump Linear Quadratic Control Problem
+Restructuring as a Markov Jump Linear Quadratic Control Problem
 ============================================================================================

 As with the previous model, we can use a function to map the primitives